ecarlos09/elwins-own-framework/README.md

             - Inside the describe block, declare a variable for your api (`let api`) and add two functions (these will respectively start and exit your server):
                 - `beforeAll (() => {api = app.listen(5000, () => {console.log('Test server is running on port 5000')})})`
                 - `afterAll ((done) => {console.log('Gracefully exiting test server'); api.close(done)}))`
+7. Add a test!
+    - Create a new test block below your beforeAll and afterAll functions
+        - e.g Test to see if the main directory responds with a 200 status:
+        - `it('responds to get / with status 200', (done) => {request(api).get('/').expect(200,done)})`
+        - Ensure you are in your server directory then `npm run test` in the terminal to run the tests
+    - N.B.
+You can also create tests for extra filepaths and commands (which we will do below!)